mihalich93/codeex_test_task/README.md

 ### Allure

-Allure results are generated automatically during execution and stored in the target/allure-results folder.
+Allure results are generated automatically during tests execution and stored in the target/allure-results folder.
 One can open the resulting report using the following command:

 ```console
 allure serve target/allure-results